 Story - 7.5/10

 There are some interesting sub-plots going on as well, but much of my problem with the story and show itself is the lack of resolution when it's over.
 The two interesting villains are left with very open ends, nothing really comes from Yuka and Mayu, and the very last moment of the show (which is an open end as well) would have had so much more impact if everything else was properly resolved.
-Just like how food should have a satisfying after taste, anime should as well.
+Just like how food should have a satisfying after taste, any properly told story should as well.
 The satisfying ending was missing in favor of some poorly executed mystique, which ends up being the biggest drawback of the show.

 Animation - 9/10

 The character design is...saddening.
 Generic cannot even begin to describe a world where every female seems interchangeable.
 But the character design is really the only thing holding the animation back.
 Everything else is very vibrant and looks beautiful.
 The colors are marvelous and can be bright and vibrant or dark and haunting.
 For what it's worth, the cookie-cutter looks of the characters does give a strange, added shock value to the level of violence just about any one of them suffers.

 Sound - 8/10